 Did you notice how you had to answer the why, who, what, and where questions before you got to the how question.

 Janitor?
 Ever have a client visit?
-What tells a visitor more than an unclean office or plant that you do not sweet the details.
+What tells a visitor more than an unclean office or plant that you do not sweat the details.
 Or care about your employees.
 Or take pride in your place of work.
-Why would you take pride in the product you supply if you can't keep a neat and clean work place?
+Why would you take pride in the product you supply if you can't keep a neat and clean workplace?

 Accounting?
-Ever send an invoice that was wrong?
+Ever send the wrong invoice?
 Or at the wrong time?
 Ever forget to send one?
 Ever have an accountant or finance person tell you to cut your marketing budget because it costs too much?
-Ever have your finance person talk to you about how to make marketing an investment with a measurable return?
+Ever have your finance person talk to you about how to make a marketing investment with a measurable return?

 Receptionist?
-That's a trick one.
-You fired them in a cost-cutting move and have one of those annoying as hell 'click one for service' answering systems.
+That's a tricky one.
+You fired them in a cost-cutting move and have one of those annoying-as-hell 'click one for service' answering systems.
 Your customers and prospects noticed.
-They see by this action that you don't eve care enough to have a human being answer the phone.
+They see by this action that you don't even care enough to have a human being answer the phone.

 Loading dock worker?
 What if you did everything right in the factory and the last guy to seal up the box forgets to put in the paperwork or manuals?
 Or does a bad job packing the parts?
 Or counts them wrong?

-How you implement a manufacturing marketing strategy is to get everyone to buy into the why of your business and what role they have in delivering it.
+How you implement your marketing strategy is to get everyone to buy into the why of your business and what role they have in delivering it.

 The rest of the how question for manufacturing marketing relates to the tactics you employ to reach your target persona.

-Remember, you determine our strategy, your customers determine your tactics.
-You have to fish where the fish are, adopt marketing tactics that reach you intended audience.
-Dont't chase the shiny thing when it comes to tactics, only empty marketing tactics that are proven to reach your desired audience.
-If you are not sure about something then run small controlled test, measure the results, adjust, and decide if the tactic is worth pursuing or move on to another.
+Remember, you determine your strategy, your customers determine your tactics.
+You have to fish where the fish are, adopt marketing tactics that reach your intended audience.
+Please don't chase the shiny thing when it comes to tactics, only empty marketing tactics that are proven to reach your desired audience.
+If you are not sure about something, then run a small controlled test, measure the results, adjust, and decide if the tactic is worth pursuing or move on to another.

-A few other key how to market for manufacturing areas include:
+A few other keys on how to market for manufacturing include:

 Measure everything.
-Insist on data so your decisions about your marketing strategy and tactics are measurable.
-You know the line about what you can measure you can improve.
-Your marketing efforts should be held to same data and measurement standards you keep on the shop floor.
+Insist on data, so your decisions about your marketing strategy and tactics are measurable.
+You know the line about what you can measure; you can improve.
+Your marketing efforts should be held to the same data and measurement standards you keep on the shop floor.

-If you aren't sure how to measure your marketing efforts, click the button below and we will show you how!
+If you aren't sure how to measure your marketing efforts, contact us, and we will show you how!